Guide: Resolving Variances in Play Sessions and Hold vs Win Reports

 Where to Adjust Meters

-EGMs > Meter Adjusting (for the affected terminal/EGM)
+EGMs > Meter Adjustment (for the affected terminal/EGM)

 General Rule

-After confirming that Play Session corrections are complete (if applicable), compare Hold vs Total Win for the exact same time window.
+After confirming that session/statistical corrections are complete, if applicable, compare Hold vs Total Win for the exact same time window.

 If a variance remains, it typically indicates a meter discrepancy.
 In most cases, the adjustment is applied to meter 0001 (Coin Out).